XeTute/IDT/README.md

 # IDT \\\\ Currently in Development
-IDT ("I Do Throughput") is a tensor library which uses OpenCL to be both compatible with CPUs, GPUs supporting the standard, and any other accelerator supporting OpenCL.
+IDT ("I Do Throughput") is a tensor library which uses OpenCL to be both compatible with anything supporting the OpenCL standard.